Tanin69/gdc-toolbox/README.md

-# gdc-server, an arma 3 community toolbox
+# gdc-toolbox, an arma 3 community toolbox

-## Target users
+## Intented audience

-This software is intended for players, mission creators and administrators of Arma 3 community servers.
+This software is intended for players, mission creators and administrators of Arma 3 communities.

 Arma 3 is a military simulation video game created and edited by Bohemia Interactive Studios.